Quiz

 “The question is not, can they reason?
 Nor, can they talk?
 But, can they suffer?” –Jeremy Bentham, philosopher, 1780

 Dr. Renée Schott presented a live, interactive webinar on reptile wildlife euthanasia techniques.
 View the RACE-approved webinar recording today.
 Wildlife often present to veterinarians and wildlife rehabilitators with conditions that warrant euthanasia.
 It can be difficult, however, to apply mammalian methods of euthanasia to species with unique physiology such as reptiles.
-This interactive presentation will use cases to discuss practical euthanasia methods for reptiles and the physiology behind these methods.
-Emphasis will be placed on freshwater turtles as these represent some physiological extremes.
+This presentation uses cases to discuss practical euthanasia methods for reptiles and the physiology behind these methods.
+Emphasis is placed on freshwater turtles as these represent some physiological extremes.

 Article Video Webinar